vacancy/SceneGraphParser/README.md

 <br />
 In Conference on Computer Vision and Pattern Recognition (CVPR) 2019 **(Oral Presentation)**

-Please consider citing our paper if yo feel confortable :).
+Please consider citing our paper if you feel confortable :).
 The difference between this repo and the original Stanford Scene Graph Parser can be found in [#7](https://github.com/vacancy/SceneGraphParser/issues/7).

 ## Example